JohnathonNow/JohnathonNow/README.md

 I <s>spent the summer running around chanting "37-0" until the Michigan season opener</s><sup>1</sup> started my PhD studies at NYU.

-My research interests lie broadly in systems.
-I've been exploring whether edge computing is useful for anything besides web caching, and what software written for the edge should look like.

 When I'm not writing code, I tend to my diverse hobbies.
 I like video games, and I play a wide variety of them when I have the time.
 Recently, I've also taken on 3D printing, and I